Tobias Forge: Ghost

 In 2012, during a concert in the band's hometown of Linköping, Sweden, Papa Emeritus was seemingly retired and replaced by a new vocalist, Papa Emeritus II, but this was actually Forge in another costume.
 The band's second album, Infestissumam, was released in 2013.
 Due to a legal dispute over the band's name, they were forced to release the album using the name "Ghost B.C." in the United States.
 Forge performed as Papa Emeritus II for this album, as well as the subsequent EP, If You Have Ghost (2013).
 Papa Emeritus III was introduced in 2015 to coincide with the release of the band's third album, Meliora.
 Papa Emeritus III was retired at the end of Ghost's 2016–2017 Popestar Tour (being physically dragged off stage at the end of the final show), and a new character, Papa Emeritus Zero (now known as Papa Nihil), was introduced immediately afterward.
 Forge is credited as Papa Nihil on the two-track release Seven Inches of Satanic Panic, which is purported by the band to have been recorded in 1969.
 For Ghost's fourth album, Prequelle (2018), Forge adopted another new persona, Cardinal Copia.
 During the final show of A Pale Tour Named Death, Cardinal Copia was anointed and introduced as Papa Emeritus IV.
+Papa V Perpetua was revealed as the new frontman for Ghost on 5 February 2025; making his first appearance in the music video of the band's single "Satanized".